-The Shar Pei is originally from China, where the breed was believed to have been a peasant’s dog thousands of years ago.
+The Shar-Pei is originally from China, where the breed was believed to have been a peasant’s dog thousands of years ago.
 Farmers used Shar-Peis as hunters, herders, and guard dogs because of their intelligence and brute strength.
-Their notable wrinkled skin and regal appearance helps them stand out among other breeds.
+Their notable wrinkled skin and regal appearance help them stand out among other breeds.
 Puppies tend to have more loose skin, which tightens as they mature.
 However, some shar-pei puppies require surgery to tack excess skin away from their eyes.
 Shar-peis are prone to entropion (rolling in of the eyelids).

 Height: 18 to 20 inches

 Weight: 45 to 60 pounds

-Physical Characteristics: Compact, medium-sized body; short coat with loose skin; small ears; wrinkles on head and back; curled tail; small, sunken eyes
+Physical Characteristics: Compact, medium-size body; short coat with loose skin; small ears; wrinkles on head and back; curled tail; small, sunken eyes

 02 of 10

 Dating back centuries, Neapolitan mastiffs were historically bred to be intimidating gladiators in battle.
 While intruders are right to be afraid of the protective Neapolitan mastiff, with its giant head and massive frame, family members need not worry.
 This dog is typically a gentle giant around those they love, exhibiting a calm temperament, but they're very strong and may be more challenging with visitors or unfamiliar people and potentially aggressive with unfamiliar dogs, due to its historical breeding for a guardian role.
 The voluminous folds around its head and loose skin over its body just add to its charm.
 And its long jowls tend to drip a fair amount of drool.

 Height: 24 to 31 inches